Anomaly Detection with Neural Parsers That Never Reject: Evaluation

 \section{Evaluation}

 In our initial set of experiments, we applied our approach to randomly-generated sentences in the Simple-JSON grammar; the generation procedure is described in \cite{woods2021rlgrit}.
 We generated $120$ nominal sentences for training, $100$ nominal sentences for production rule extraction, $100$ nominal sentences for validation (explained in the caption to \cref{table:results:simplejson}) and $200$ sentences for the evaluation of anomaly detection, with $100$ of these sentences made anomalous in some way, as described below, and the rest nominal.
-Training sentences were generated first, and duplicate sentences were permitted; when generating the remaining sentences, duplicates were not permitted, and the sentences were randomly shuffled, before being split into sets for rule extraction, validation and evaluation.
+Training sentences were generated first, with duplicate sentences being permitted; the generated sentences were then randomly shuffled.
+When generating the remaining sentences, duplicates were not permitted; the generated sentences were also randomly shuffled, before being split into sets for rule extraction, validation and evaluation, and before injecting anomalies into some of the evaluation sentences.
 Since longer sentences are more likely to be unique, the $120$ training sentences tended to be shorter: $11.3$ tokens (characters), on average, compared with $27.0$ tokens for the extraction, validation, and nominal evaluation sentences (for anomalous evaluation sentences, the exact token counts depended on the type of anomaly).